 FHA loans require private mortgage insurance, referred to as MIP (mortgage insurance premium) or PMI (private mortgage insurance).
 The mortgage insurance premiums can be cancelled if you acquired your loan after December 31st, 2000, and before July 3rd, 2013 and have a LTV balance of 78% or less, and you meet the requirements in mortgagee letter 2000-46.

 HUD changed the rules about cancelling FHA mortgage insurance.
 If you got your mortgage after July 3rd, 2013 the FHA will not let you cancel mortgage insurance if you put less than 10% down.
 However, if you have paid down the balance to under 78% LTV and original put a 10% or higher down payment you can cancel PMI.
 You can refinance out of an FHA loan into a conventional loan to remove PMI.

 - 500-579 credit score requirement with a 10% down payment.

 - 580+ credit score requirement for borrowers with at least a 3.5% downpayment.

-- Must show steady employment and be able to prove income with recent tax returns, W2’s, and paycheck stubs.
+- Steady employment and be able to prove income with recent tax returns, W2’s, and paycheck stubs.

 - Non-occupying co-borrowers allowed